Gautham Chandrakumar

 Gautham is a senior commercial litigation and international arbitration lawyer.
 He focuses on financial services, energy, and antitrust disputes, with significant trial experience in over a decade of practice.

 In the energy space, Gautham has acted for state-owned oil & gas companies, mining conglomerates, and commodity trading groups in cross-border mandates.
 He has acted in international arbitrations arising out of the performance of drilling contracts and joint-operating agreements, with associated High Court and Court of Appeal litigation.
 He has also acted for listed mining corporates in arbitration relating to the performance of supply contracts, prospecting and mining option agreements, mining waste disposal agreements, and supply contracts.
-These cases again typically involve related Court proceedings, including seeking or opposing applications for interim relief (including applications for worldwide freezing injunctions).
+These cases again involved Court proceedings, including seeking or opposing applications for interim relief (including applications for worldwide freezing injunctions).
 Gautham's energy background has resulted in mandates advising on trade finance issues and associated litigation under collateral management agreements relating to the supply of commodities.
 He is currently defending Vale S.A. in TCC litigation following the 2015 Fundão Dam collapse in Brazil, considered to be the largest group action ever brought in the English High Court.

-As well as his core practice areas, Gautham has developed a contentious trusts practice, recently successfully defending the trustees of Dame Zaha Hadid's Estate in Chancery litigation arising from a claimant trustee's removal application.
+As well as his core practice areas, Gautham has developed a niche contentious trusts practice, recently successfully defending the trustees of Dame Zaha Hadid's Estate in Chancery litigation arising from a claimant trustee's removal application.
 This was achieved whilst concurrently implementing the administration of the Estate in line with Dame Zaha's Will and Letter of Wishes, with the final agreement seeing the bulk of Dame Zaha's assets being transferred to the Zaha Hadid Foundation, a charitable body focused on supporting architectural education for young people.

 Bars and Courts